Email FacebookTwitterMenu burgerClose thin

 Share

 Corporations regularly need infusions of money – perhaps to hire new employees, fund new projects or raise money for an acquisition.
-In this situation, they typically face a choice between two options: debt financing and equity financing.
+In this situation, they typically face a choice between two options for financing: debt vs. equity.
 Debt financing is another term for borrowing.
 Equity financing involves selling part ownership of a company in exchange for money.
 Here’s how each financing method works, and the pros and cons of each.

 With debt financing, a business receives money that it is obligated to pay back.
 Usually, the repayment occurs with a series of monthly or other regular payments.
 In addition to paying back the borrowed amount, the business has to pay interest to compensate the lender.